Julie (1956 film): Plot

 Julie Benton is terrorized by her insanely-jealous husband, concert pianist Lyle.
-He threatens to kill her if she ever tries to leave him, and he nearly does by forcing the accelerator of their car to the floor while Julie frantically weaves along the torturous curves of a Pacific Coast road.
+He threatens to kill her if she ever tries to leave him, and he nearly does by forcing the accelerator of their car to the floor while Julie frantically weaves along the tortuous curves of a Pacific Coast road.

 When she turns to her friend Cliff Henderson, Julie is confronted more strongly than ever with his suspicions that her first husband's presumed suicide was actually murder.

 Seeking to lure Lyle into confessing, Julie draws him out with anxious pillow talk.
 He does, and she spends a miserable night in his arms, just waiting for daylight and the opportunity to escape.

 She does, but Lyle is hot on her heels.
 Local police are unable to help her, as no documentable crime has been committed by Lyle against Julie, and she has no corroborating witness for his confession.
 She then flees to San Francisco, her former home, with Cliff's help.
 Police there are also hamstrung, but are much more aware of the very real danger Julie may be in, thanks to the busy crime blotter of a big city, and one of their own having had his wife murdered by an ex-husband in a similar case of unrelenting jealousy.

 Still stalked by Lyle, Julie abandons every vestige of their life together, adopts a new identity, and gets back her job as a flight attendant for Amalgamated Airlines.
 Stationed in New York, she must still make the occasional cross-country flight.
 On her first one back to San Francisco. she bunks in for the night with a fellow flight attendant, believing that she will be safe in her anonymity.